Resilient Bar Installation Guide

 It is extremely important to install Resilient Bars correctly.
 Improper installation will nullify any advantage gained from using it in the first place.

-There are a few simple procedures that need to be followed when using Resilient Bars.
-On walls, the Resilient Bars should be mounted at 600mm centres perpendicular to the framing with the narrow flange along the bottom.
 This allows the plasterboard's weight to draw itself away from the framing.
-For ceilings, the bars should be spaced at 400mm centres and fitted across either the joists or battens to which they are to be fixed and also around the perimeter.
-See diagram below.
+For ceilings, the bars should be spaced at 400 to 450mm centres and fitted across the joists or battens to which they are to be fixed and also around the perimeter.
+See photo below.

 Bar Installation: